 All student events require a sponsor(s) or social chairperson(s).
-Prior to placing an Alcohol Beverage service request, the sponsor or social chairperson will need to contact Student Programs to fill out all the necessary paperwork.
-After that is completed, the social chairperson of an organization or residence hall must discuss their plans with the Assistant Director - Dining Services (ext.
-2522) at least 13 business days prior to the event.
-At this time you will be advised of all policies and procedures and sign off on the Dining Services Agreement of Responsibility .
+Prior to placing an Alcohol Beverage Service Request, the sponsor or social chairperson will need to contact Student Involvement to fill out all the necessary paperwork.
+After that is completed, the social chairperson of an organization or residence hall must discuss their plans with the Event Services (ext.
+2153) at least 13 business days prior to the event.
+At this time you will be advised of all policies and procedures and sign off on the Dining Services Agreement of Responsibility.
 This will also be the opportunity to discuss any special instructions or requests you may have.

 We will need the name and phone number of the person (s) responsible for overseeing the function.
 They will be the main contact for the Bartenders if any problems should arise.
 It is up to the social chairperson to help with the enforcement of all policies and procedures.

 Dining Services and Willits-Hallowell are the sole distributors of alcoholic beverages on the Mount Holyoke College campus.
 Only TIPS trained bartenders hired by the College may serve alcohol at campus functions.

 Blanchard Café has designated locations for Beverage Service.
 Please note that we do not provide beer and wine service in the residence halls.

 - Blanchard Campus Center –Patio (subject to Student Involvement approval)